hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 ## 3. Slicing/Tiling the Dataset

-Here we are using the SAHI library to slice our large satellite images.
+Here, you will be using the SAHI library to slice our large satellite images.
 Satellite images can be up to 50k^2 pixels in size, which wouldn't fit in GPU memory.
-We alleviate this problem by slicing the image.
+You can alleviate this problem by slicing the image.

 ```python
 !python data_utils/slice_coco.py --image_dir xview_dataset/train_images_rgb/ \